BEYOND PRONOUNS

 But then something shifted.

-I was rereading a piece of writing where I’d used the word “his,” and a quiet realization dawned on me: these aren’t rigid rules at all.
+I was rereading a piece of writing where I’d used the word “his,” and a quiet realization dawned on me like Hellen Keller’s moment at the wishing well: these aren’t rigid rules at all.
 In fact, the beauty of this new linguistic space is precisely its freedom.
 There’s a fluidity that allows each of us to find our own truth, to name ourselves in a way that feels real.

 That was a turning point.